Poundland owner to take on up to 71 Wilko stores

 It was founded in 1930 and by the 1990s became one of Britain's fastest-growing retailers.

-But the discount chain has faced strong competition from rivals including B&M, Poundland and Home Bargains, as the high cost of living has pushed shoppers to seek out bargains.
+But the discount chain has faced strong competition from competitors including B&M, Poundland and Home Bargains, as the high cost of living has pushed shoppers to seek out bargains.

-The first shop closures are taking place on Tuesday after administrators PwC failed to find a buyer for the bulk of the business.
+The first Wilko shop closures are taking place on Tuesday after administrators PwC failed to find a buyer for the bulk of the business.

-Mr Williams, the managing director of Poundland, said in the coming weeks it would work quickly with landlords to get its new shops open.
+Mr Williams, the managing director of Poundland, said the company it would work quickly with landlords in the coming weeks to get its new shops open once the administration process is wound up.

-It said that the announcement would mark some "positive news for customers and those high streets that faced the loss of an important retailer".
+It said that the announcement would mark some "positive news for customers and those High Streets that faced the loss of an important retailer".

+Many Wilko shops are in High Street locations in traditional town centres.
+While these locations are convenient for shoppers without cars, since the pandemic there has been a shift to bigger retail parks and out-of-town options with more space, benefiting other shops.

+Independent retail analyst Maureen Hinton said Wilko's store locations were part of its problems.

 Rival B&M has also agreed to buy 51 of Wilko's buildings in a £13m deal, but it is understood the stores will not be run under the Wilko brand.